-West Midlands Ambulance Service takes more than 3,000 ‘999’ calls every single day and we’re getting busier.
+West Midlands Ambulance Service takes around 4,000 ‘999’ calls every single day and we’re getting busier.

 When you call 999, its our control room staff in our two Emergency Operations Centres in Stafford and Brierley Hill who will answer you.
 Each call is categorised to ensure patients get the most appropriate response to their clinical needs.
 However, many people still think we take every patient to hospital – the reality is very different!
-Around 5% of our calls are actually dealt with on the phone when you call 999.
-When our staff respond by ambulance to a 999 call, they treat the majority of patients at the scene with only around 50% actually needing further treatment in A&E or at another treatment unit.
+Around 15% of our calls are actually dealt with on the phone when you call 999.
+When our staff respond by ambulance to a 999 call, they treat the majority of patients at the scene with less than 50% actually needing further treatment in A&E.

-With more than 400 ambulances, the Trust’s fleet comprises the highest percentage of traditional double-crewed ambulances compared to other ambulance services in England and stands at almost 90%.
-Of those, 15 ambulances have 4×4 capability and all of our response cars are 4×4 capable too.
-As well as ambulances, we operate paramedic officers in response cars, air ambulances, CFRs and other specialist resources such as the Trust’s Hazardous Area Response Team, doctors and mental health cars every single day.
+With more than 460 ambulances, the Trust’s fleet has the highest percentage of traditional double-crewed ambulances in the country.
+Of those, 15 ambulances have 4×4 capability and all of our paramedic officers also respond in 4×4 cars.

-Our fleet and front-line staff respond from 15 ambulance hubs across the Region.
-We are the only ambulance service to have a paramedic on almost every single vehicle, every shift.
+Our fleet and front-line staff respond from 15 ambulance hubs across the region.
+We are the only ambulance service to have a paramedic on every vehicle.
 We are achieving this by recruiting graduate paramedics from university, many of whom will have completed their practical placements with us.
 In addition, we provide additional training for existing staff and we also run an incredibly successful student paramedic programme.

-Our Hazardous Area Response Team is one of 15 in the country (alongside a Welsh and Scottish team) .
-This team of specialist paramedics are able to operate in challenging and often dangerous situations such as collapsed buildings, in fast moving water, working at height, supporting firefighter as they tackle burning buildings and also deal with patients suffering from the effects of explosions or chemical or biological incidents.
+- The Trust’s Hazardous Area Response Team (HART) are specialist paramedics who are trained to operate in challenging and often dangerous situations such as collapsed buildings, in fast moving water, working at height, in confined spaces as well as helping patients suffering from the effects of explosions, chemical or biological incidents.